-Reminder: The Success By 6 Center will be closed for the Thanksgiving Holiday Wed.-Fri., November 21st - November 23rd.
-Have a very Happy Thanksgiving!
+Reminder: The Success By 6 Center will be closed for the Winter Break from Friday, Dec.
+21st - Friday, Jan.
+4th.
+We will re-open on Monday, Jan.
+7th.

 As a parent, you are your child's first and most important teacher!
 Your child learns more during the early years than at any other time in life.
 How your child grows and learns during these years — beginning at birth — will influence later development and success in school.
 Parents as Teachers (PAT) gives parents knowledge in language development, intellectual growth, motor skills, social emotional well-being and the parent-child relationship.

 When enrolled in North Kansas City Parents as Teachers, families with children birth to kindergarten will receive FREE:

 - Certified parent educator home visits